CistusF/Discord-Spotify/README.md

 It will set your Discord status to the current track with the format `♫ ${artistName} - ${trackName}`.
 When the track ends and changes, the bot will automatically update your playing status without any user input.
 Fire and forget, right?

 Due to how Discord functions, the status updates will not show in your client.
-You should rely on this working, if in doubt, ask a friend as they'll see it.
+Additionally, if you keep changing tracks rapidly, you may encounter a ratelimit since your status is changing too quickly.
+Avoid this by not hopping tracks too quickly.

 ## Example